Pharmacogenomic Testing Cost 2026: Real Prices from Free to $2,000

-10 min read · Last reviewed: April 2026 · DecodeMyBio Editorial Team
+10 min read · Last updated: July 2026 · DecodeMyBio Editorial Team

-Pharmacogenomic testing prices range from $19 to over $2,000 depending on the type of test, who orders it, and whether you already have DNA data.
+Pharmacogenomic testing prices range from free to start to over $2,000 depending on the type of test, who orders it, and whether you already have DNA data.
 This guide breaks down the actual costs for every major option available in 2026, from clinical tests like GeneSight to affordable alternatives that use your existing 23andMe or AncestryDNA raw data.

 The cost difference between clinical testing and raw DNA reuse is significant enough that it is worth understanding exactly what each option includes and where the value lies.